ogiovannyoliveira/GiovannyLucas/README.md

 </div>

 I'm Giovanny Lucas, Full Stack developer eternal programming apprentice and the like.
-I'm studying Software Engineering and I want to share here a little bit about what I'm daily learning in my research, studies, free courses, books and curiosities / own expiciences.
+I'm studying Software Engineering and I want to share here a little bit about what I'm daily learning in my research, studies, free courses, books and curiosities / own experiences.
 Hehey!

 - 🏢 Working currently as a Software Back-end Developer at [@Compass.uol](https://compass.uol)
 - 🔭 Using daily NestJS (Node), Relational database, Microservices concepts and Distributed systems